 It is possible to book boats in advance and if you wish to fish two sessions concurrently then this can be accommodated on full payment for both sessions when collecting the keys.

 Please note that keys must be returned to the shop by 4.30 pm if a "Day Session" or deposited through the letter box on the evening of the hire.

-Boat hire for non mebers is £40 per session and this includes permits for two rods.
+Boat hire for non members is £40 per session and this includes permits for two rods.
 The boats are equipped with oars and life jackets.
 Please wear your life jacket at all times.